 Do you want to learn more about how to keep your A/C unit running like new?
 Check out this energy.gov guide to maintaining your air conditioner.

 3. Do I Shut Off My A/C Power Supply During Repairs?

 YES!
 When installing or servicing your A/C unit, it is imperative to turn off the power that supplies your unit.
-Shutting off your air conditioner’s power protects your equipment and the unit from damage, but more importantly it protects you from be shocked by electricity.
+Shutting off your air conditioner’s power protects your equipment and the unit from damage, but more importantly, it protects you from being shocked by electricity.

-Learn more about shutting of your A/C’s power supply here.
+Learn more about shutting off your A/C’s power supply here.

 4. How Do I Clean My Outdoor A/C Condenser Unit?

-Another easy step you can take to increase the effeciency of you air conditioner and protect your investment is by cleaning your outside condenser unit on a yearly basis.
-Most homeowners can perform this relatively easy DIY cleaning project, but you’re not sure or don’t have the time, you shoud hire a professional to clean your unit for you.
+Another easy step you can take to increase the efficiency of your air conditioner and protect your investment is by cleaning your outside condenser unit yearly.
+Most homeowners can perform this relatively easy DIY cleaning project, but you’re not sure or don’t have the time, you should hire a professional to clean your unit for you.

-It’s important to keep an eye on the area round your unit, and you might have to clean your condenser more often when leaves and grass clipping accumulate around around the condenser faster than normal.
+It’s important to keep an eye on the area around your unit, and you might have to clean your condenser more often when leaves and grass clipping accumulate around the condenser faster than normal.

 5. Do I need to Level My Outdoor A/C Condenser Unit?